Once you have created an environment and reinforcement learning agent, you can train the

 episode reward exceeds a certain value, even if the overall condition for terminating

 training is not yet satisfied.
-For example, to save agents when the episode reward is
+For example, save agents when the episode reward is greater

 opt = rlTrainingOptions('SaveAgentCriteria',"EpisodeReward",'SaveAgentValue',100');